Zymo-Research/aladdin-integration/docs/pipeline_requirements.md

 # Pipeline requirements
-This document details the requirements of Nextflow pipelines in order for it to run Aladdin platform.
+This document details the requirements of Nextflow pipelines in order for it to run Aladdin Bioinformatics platform.

 ## Table of contents
 * [Table of contents](#table-of-contents)